tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 Using the filesystem for website content has been a mainstay of the web development ecosystem for years.
 The ability to ship your entire website in one fell swoop and roll anything back with thanks to Git has made this a popular and efficient way to get things done with confidence.

 On the other hand, the open nature of using files for content can lead to headaches.
 Content Management Systems (CMS) have always provided confidence in another way - knowing that your content's shape won't change out from underneath you.
 The scary (and powerful) thing about using the filesystem is that there's no layer to ensure that you're getting the content that you expect.
-It's a trade-off that has many valid use-cases, but just as many foot guns.
+It's a trade-off that has many valid use-cases, but just as many footguns.

 ## An example